 This Haunting Road Trip Through Washington Ghost Towns Is One You Won’t Forget

-abandoned towns all over Washington, but you can find many of them along a short loop in the Okanogan Highlands.
+We have abandoned towns all over Washington, but you can find many of them along a short loop in the Okanogan Highlands.
 Filled with empty, century-old buildings and dozens of historic relics, these former towns can really give us a first-hand look into our state’s fascinating past.
-Check out the directions on this Google Map for an eerie trip through seven of these deserted communities.
+Check out the directions on this Google Map for the ultimate ghost town road trip in Washington!

 What do you think?
-Would you like to take this eerie trip through some of our old, abandoned towns?
+Would you like to take this eerie trip through some of our old, abandoned towns in Washington?

 Washington state is a state full of history, which almost always means it’ll also be full of spooky old memories in the forms of ghost towns and abandoned buildings.
 There are literally hundreds of ghost towns scattered throughout the evergreen state, and it’s definitely impossible to list them all here in this little box!
 Some more notable ghost towns of Washington state include Monte Cristo, Bodie, and Nighthawk.